Dimpact-Samenwerking/image-scanner/docs/README.md

 # 🛡️ Dimpact Container Security Scanner & Dashboard

 A modern, end-to-end solution for discovering, scanning, and reporting vulnerabilities in container images used in Dimpact Helm charts.
-Results are visualized in a beautiful interactive dashboard, viewable locally or via GitHub Pages.
+Results are visualized in an interactive dashboard, viewable locally or via GitHub Pages.

 ---